 Yes — many of our clients build legal suites for in-laws, adult children, or returning relatives.
 The suite is still classified as a legal secondary unit (which protects you legally and qualifies you for incentives), but you decide whether to charge rent or not.

-60 minutes on-site, a fixed-price quote within 5 business days, and full clarity on what the federal $80K loan and Toronto DC deferral could mean for your project.
+60 minutes on-site, a fixed-price quote within 5 business days, and full clarity on what CMHC refinancing and Toronto DC deferral could mean for your project.

 Book a Free Site Assessment